palcape/HNJ-Dashboard/README.md

-# This is a dashboard for the Salt Lake County Homelessness Pay For Success (PFS) Program: Homes Not Jails (HNJ)
+# This is a dashboard for the Salt Lake County Homelessness Pay For Success (PFS) Program: Homes Not Jails (HNJ).